microsoft/CsWinRT/docs/authoring.md

 #### Manifest Class Registration

-Consuming a C#/WinRT component from a C++/WinRT desktop application requires manifest class registrations.
+Consuming a C#/WinRT component from a C++/WinRT desktop application requires adding manifest class registrations to the application.
 The specified activatable Windows Runtime class registrations will direct activation of the component’s classes at runtime.
 There are two different ways to do this depending on if the application is a packaged (with MSIX) or unpackaged C++ app:

   - For **packaged** C++ apps: The app consumer needs to add `ActivatableClass` registration entries to the `Package.appxmanifest` package manifest file like below: